-Our service gives you access to some of the best cloud providers in the world, while saving you valuable time and delivering a professional hosting environment.Release Notes: August 25th, 2019
+Our service gives you access to some of the best cloud providers in the world, while saving you valuable time and delivering a professional hosting environment.Release Notes: Initial Beta Release: September 28, 2019.

 How to use Snac?

-First step is to create a Snac account and select a Cloud provider, a couple examples would be DigitalOcean or Linode.
-Second, sign up with your selected provider and deploy a fresh Ubuntu 16.04 or 18.04 (64 bit) server (all Cloud providers provide easy to follow instructions).
-Once complete return to Snac and 'Connect you Server'.
+First step is to create a Snac account and select a Cloud provider, a couple examples would be DigitalOcean (DO setup tutorial) or Linode.
+Second, sign up with your selected provider and deploy a fresh Ubuntu 18.04 or 20.04 (64 bit) server (all Cloud providers provide easy to follow instructions).
+Once complete return to Snac and 'Connect your Server'.